-Personal Care EBITDA Margin: Unilever's Personal Care EBITDA margin has steadily increased from 21.8% in 2014 to 25% in 2020.
-This was largely due to the growing business in this segment from related acquisitions.
-We expect the segment's EBITDA margins to rise to 31% by the end of our forecast period.
-Our price estimate for Unilever can decrease by 5% if Personal Care Ebitda margins fail to cross 30% by the end of our forecast period.
+Personal Care EBITDA Margin: Unilever's Personal Care EBITDA margin has steadily increased from 21.8% in 2014 to 24.6% in 2021, but dropped to 20.1% in 2022.
+We expect the segment's EBITDA margins to rise to 26% by the end of our forecast period.
+Our price estimate for Unilever can decrease by 5% if Personal Care Ebitda margins fail to cross 23% by the end of our forecast period.

 Unilever N.V.
 (NYSE: UN) is a public limited company registered in the Netherlands.
 The company's shares and depositary receipts for shares are listed on the Euronext Amsterdam and New York Stock Exchange.

 Unilever is also a leading manufacturer of ice cream sold under the international Heart brand, including Cornetto, Magnum, Carte d’Or, Solero, Wall’s, Kibon, Algida, and Ola.
 Other popular brands include Ben & Jerry’s, Breyers, Klondike, and Popsicle.
 Unilever is a leading manufacturer of tea beverages.
 Principal tea brands are Lipton, Brooke Bond, and PG Tips.
-The ice cream and beverages business segment, as reported by the company, also includes weight management products, the principal one being Slim-Fast.
+As reported by the company, the ice cream and beverages business segment also includes weight management products, the principal being Slim-Fast.
 It also includes nutritionally enhanced products that are sold in developing markets.
 Foods & beverages account for 40% of Unilever's revenues and 56% of its operating profit.

 Unilever's home care business includes laundry products, such as tablets, traditional powders, and liquids for washing clothes.
-Tailored products including soap bars are available for lower-income consumers.
+Tailored products, including soap bars, are available for lower-income consumers.
 Unilever's brands include Omo (‘Dirt is Good’ platform), Surf, Comfort, Radiant, Skip and Snuggle.
-Unilever's household care products include surface cleaners and bleach, which are sold under the Cif, Domestos and Sun / Sunlight brands.
+Unilever's household care products include surface cleaners and bleach, sold under the Cif, Domestos, and Sun / Sunlight brands.
 Home care accounts for 20% of Unilever's revenues and 11% of its operating profits.

 Unilever's strategy for growth has been to strengthen its existing popular brands through innovation and by improving its products rapidly to suit the latest consumer preferences.
 Unilever has also accelerated changes in its production & distribution systems to make its supply chain more cost-competitive and to deliver its products faster across multiple markets.
 "One Unilever" program is one such example.
-Unilever's business is highly diversified and it makes conscious efforts to have a workforce that is equally diverse so that it can cater to its consumers in international markets more efficiently.
+Unilever's business is highly diversified, and it makes conscious efforts to have an equally diverse workforce to cater to its consumers in international markets more efficiently.

 - The company is currently pursuing an aggressive acquisition strategy in the personal care business, specifically in the premium category.
-It acquired a subscription-based men's grooming brand 'Dollar Shave Club' for $1 Billion to enter into shaving market.
+It acquired a subscription-based men's grooming brand 'Dollar Shave Club' for $1 Billion to enter into the shaving market.
 The strategy is aimed at consolidating Unilever’s market share in the global personal care products industry and shoring up its defense against Procter & Gamble’s increased focus in this sector.
 As a result, we believe that the revenue share of Unilever’s Skin and Hair Care division is likely to increase in the medium term.
-Consequently, Unilever is likely to derive an increasingly higher proportion of its value from the Skin and Hair Care segment in the future.
+Consequently, in the future, Unilever will likely derive an increasingly higher proportion of its value from the Skin and Hair Care segment.

 Unilever has stronger distribution networks in emerging markets compared to P&G (whose emerging markets expansion has turned out to be hugely expensive) and also gets strength from a strong "shakti women" network for sales in rural and remote markets of Asia and Africa.
 Unilever also succeeded in keeping its prices more competitive than its rivals and introduced smaller pack sizes, which has helped it grow volume market share in these markets.

-Unilever is gradually integrating its supply chain and business operations to reach a large number of consumers across multiple markets in a more cost-effective way.
-Although restructuring charges related to streamlining of existing production and distribution infrastructure may negatively impact Unilever's operating margins in the short term, cost savings from increased efficiency is expected to drive margins higher in the long term.
+Unilever is gradually integrating its supply chain and business operations to reach a large number of consumers across multiple markets more cost-effectively.
+Although restructuring charges related to streamlining existing production and distribution infrastructure may negatively impact Unilever's operating margins in the short term, cost savings from increased efficiency is expected to drive margins higher in the long term.